TerrordactylDesigns/TerrorDoc/README.md

 It's my way to quickly scan a .js file using [this world renowned parser](https://github.com/TerrordactylDesigns/TerrorParser) to see what functions are in it and display them in a downloadable HTML page.

-It is also an automated generator of documents into a Docs folder.
+It is also an automated generator of documents into a Docs folder (Only goes one subfolder deep currently, till I actually spend some time on this).

 ## Setup